Mateusz-Ramotowski-Poland/Daily-week-organizer/README.md

 I was using Chrome developer tools for testing my application.
 ## Features
 Version 1.3:
+Timer section:
-- add/delete timer (min: 1 timer, max: 3 timers).
+- Add/delete new timer buttons (min: 1 timer, max: 3 timers).
+- Click the start button to launch the timer.
-- click to start the timer.
-Every timer has own static time.
+- Click the reset button to cancel the timer.
-- when timer will reach zero You will hear the song.
+- When the timer will reach zero You will hear the song.
-- play and pause song using buttons.
+- You can edit the timer: time, description, and song/ringtone.
+To-do-tasks section:
+- Add new tasks
+- You can delete every task after completion

 ## Project Status
 Project in progress.
+What I will do next:
+- add new options to To-do-tasks section.
+- make nice looking responsive layout for the whole app.
+- ....I will think about what I need

 ## Acknowledgements
 Thanks [_Jonas Schmedtmann_](https://www.udemy.com/course/the-complete-javascript-course/learn/lecture/22648683?start=420#overview)